A geometric proof of the Affability Theorem for planar tilings: Preparing the absorption

-\begin{definition} A subset $A$ of $X$ is said to be a \emph{fundamental domain} for the EER induced on its $\calr$-saturation when $A$ intersects all the $\calr$-equivalence classes of this saturation in exactly one point. \end{definition}
+\begin{definition} A subset $A$ of $X$ is said to be a \emph{fundamental domain} for the equivalence relation induced on its $\calr$-saturation when $A$ intersects all the $\calr$-equivalence classes of this saturation in exactly one point.
+Such a subset is obviously $\calr$-\'etale. \end{definition}